Yes, You Can Make Pie in Your Slow Cooker—These 6 Delicious Recipes Prove It

-True, we dreamed up this classic pie as a Thanksgiving-day solution for overcrowded ovens -- but honestly, we'd eat this gooey pie year-round.
+It's true that our Test Kitchen dreamed up this slow cooker pecan pie as a Thanksgiving-day solution for overcrowded ovens.
+But honestly, this sticky-sweet slow cooker pie will be delicious year-round.
 It is rich, buttery, and ideal with coffee.
-Why limit this treat to one season?

-No one will believe this gorgeous pie came out of your slow cooker.
-Sprinkled with pistachios and featuring a luscious filling of pears and sweet figs in a cheddar-dotted pastry, this pie raises the bar for special-occasion desserts.
+No one will believe you made this gorgeous pie in a slow cooker.
+Sprinkled with pistachios, this delicious pie features fresh pears and sweet figs in a cheddar-dotted pastry.
+It's a seasonal pie that definitely raises the bar for special-occasion desserts.

-Editor's Tip: No worries if the top edges of the piecrust fall during cook time.
-Your pie will still taste just as good!
+Test Kitchen Tip: No worries if the top edges of the piecrust fall a bit during cook time.
+Your pie will still taste great!